-While this feature has been available since March of 2020 (at least in developer builds), the shadow stack mechanism is available only on certain advanced chipsets, such as those required by Windows 11, ensuring more widespread adoption on the new OS.
+While this feature has been available since March 2020 (at least in developer builds), the shadow stack mechanism is available only on certain advanced chipsets, such as those required by Windows 11, ensuring better Windows security and more widespread adoption on the new OS.

 Microsoft Azure Attestation

-Device health is assured with Windows 11, thanks to features such as UEFI Secure Boot and Kernel Data Protection.
+Device health and network protection is assured with Windows 11, thanks to features such as UEFI Secure Boot and Kernel Data Protection.
 As such, the OS also ensures out-of-the-box support for remote device attestation; that is, remote verification that any Windows devices connecting to your network are indeed trustworthy, so you need the best network protection and Windows security out there.
 Attestation establishes trust by validating the identity and integrity of essential hardware and software components.
-The remote attestation method provides relying parties with a verifiable, unbiased, and tamper-resilient device report about a remote peer.
+The remote attestation method provides relying parties with a verifiable, unbiased and tamper-resilient device report about a remote peer.

 Microsoft Azure Attestation (MAA) is a prime example of a remote attestation service that can be used to review Windows device health comprehensively, which can be executed and scanned offline.
-And you can use this information to enforce conditional access to cloud-based applications and data via Azure Active Directory.
+And you can use this information to enforce conditional access to cloud-based application location services and data via Azure Active Directory.

-So, can Windows 11 keep hackers at bay?
+So, can Windows Security settings keep hackers at bay?

 However, most Windows users continue to work with older machines.
 Some of them use a virtual private network as a guarantee for stronger protection when connecting a device and the internet.
-Many of those users are already eager to try out the new operating system and may not fully understand that the new Windows 11 security enhancements go hand in hand with the new hardware restrictions, so the chance for malicious apps and malware attacks increases greatly.
+Many of those users are already eager to try out Windows security features of the new operating system and may not fully understand that the new Windows 11 security enhancements go hand in hand with the new hardware restrictions, so the chance for malicious apps and malware attacks increases greatly.
 Some may even be considering bypassing the system requirements, as in this way, they will not receive even the basic virus threat protection, which can lead to catastrophic consequences.
-Yet users (or IT admins) who install Windows 11 while bypassing the hardware requirements or otherwise disabling important security features are consequently losing out on many of the platform’s security benefits.
+Yet users (or IT admins) who install Windows 11 while bypassing the hardware requirements or otherwise disabling important Windows security features are consequently losing out on many of the platform's security benefits and antivirus tools.

-Moreover, keep in mind that many of the attack vectors addressed by your current cybersecurity strategy are not specifically addressed by the new security features in Windows 11.
+Moreover, keep in mind that many of the attack vectors addressed by your current cybersecurity strategy are not specifically addressed by the Microsoft services new security features in Windows 11.
 Cybercriminals are constantly seeking out new vulnerabilities and creating new malware and other exploits, some of which will still work fine on TPM protected systems, such as phishing.
 Despite the fact that Windows 11 has a virus and thread protection software that executes periodically deep scans that will detect threats automatically, it is not a bad idea to execute a manual scan once in a while.
-This becomes even more apparent when you consider that — notwithstanding the influx of new technologies implemented in Windows 11 — Microsoft is still obligated to continue supporting numerous legacy applications in Windows security, like Security Boot listed on the device security page, which has been created to prevent malware from attacking the boot process.
+This becomes even more important when you consider that — notwithstanding the influx of new technologies implemented in Windows 11 — Microsoft is still obligated to continue supporting numerous legacy applications in Windows security, like Security Boot listed on the device security page, which has been created to prevent malware from attacking the boot process.
 All you have to do is to enable secure boot and execute it safely.
 Windows 11 also provides backwards compatibility and improved security.
 Consequently, it's reasonable to expect that many previously unreported vulnerabilities affecting Windows 10 may also apply to Windows 11 (as was in fact revealed in one recent patch update).

 Acronis offers winning cybersecurity for Windows 11

-When all is said and done, the new security features in Windows 11 are absolutely a step in the right direction.
+When all is said and done, the new Windows security features are absolutely a step in the right direction.
 Moreover, Microsoft seems to be addressing newly reported issues fairly quickly.
-That said, individuals, organizations and managed service providers (MSPs) will discover that they can achieve efficient security and protection only with solutions that are developed by cybersecurity vendors like Acronis, because the Microsoft Defender antivirus cannot cover all the threats out there.
-Focused on integrating data protection, cybersecurity, and workload management, Acronis’ solutions prevent modern cyberthreats, including zero-day attacks and enable security administrators to recover data, applications, and systems via a single platform.
+That said, individuals, organizations and managed service providers (MSPs) will discover that they can achieve efficient Windows security and virus threat protection only with solutions that are developed by cybersecurity vendors like Acronis, because the Microsoft Defender antivirus cannot cover all the threats out there.
+Focused on integrating data protection, cybersecurity and workload management, Acronis' solutions prevent modern cyberthreats — including zero-day attacks — and enable Windows security administrators to recover data, applications and systems via a single platform.
 So, you can be completely confident about all your online accounts and devices being secured continuously.

-For at-home users: Acronis Cyber Protect Home Office (formerly Acronis True Image) offers everything an at-home user needs to safeguard their PC or Mac and backup data, making it more resilient to today’s threats — from disk failures to ransomware attacks, and thus will make your operating systems safeguarded from these unexpected events.
-Thanks to its unique integration of backup and cybersecurity in one, it saves time and reduces the cost, complexity, and risk caused by managing multiple point solutions.
+For at-home users: Acronis Cyber Protect Home Office offers everything an at-home user needs to safeguard their PC or Mac and backup data, making it more resilient to today's threats — from disk failures to ransomware attacks, and thus will make your operating systems safeguarded from these unexpected events.
+Thanks to its unique integration of backup and cybersecurity in one, it saves time and reduces the cost, complexity and risk caused by managing multiple point solutions.